Why Excitotoxins Are Harmful To Our Health

 - Soups, broths, bouillon

-- Snack foods - chips, crackers, etc.
+- Snack foods like chips, crackers, etc.

-Healthy Foods with Higher Levels of Naturally Occurring GlutamateThe levels of glutamate in whole foods vary greatly and do not normally cause issues when eating non-processed foods.
+The levels of glutamate in whole foods vary greatly and do not normally cause issues when eating non-processed foods.
 The introduction of synthetic flavor enhancers into the American diet have caused many health issues which result in people having to avoid even healthy whole foods with higher levels of glutamate for a time until they heal.

-- Green Peas
+- Green peas

 - Personal care items with excitotoxins can affect people as well including shampoos with “hydrolyzed,” “amino acids,” and “protein.”

-We should all be aware of these excitatory synthetic additives and excess glutamates in our food because they impact people differently depending on their biology and physiology.
-Just “TossingthisToxin'' has completely resolved or improved allergies, autism, asthma, anxiety, obesity, depression, developmental disorders, diabetes, digestive issues, headaches, autoimmune diseases, and more.
+Even if you are healthy and feel good, we should all be aware of these excitatory synthetic additives and excess glutamates in our food.
+While they impact people differently depending on their biology and physiology, they do impact all of us.

-For more practical advice about food as medicine and healthy eating…
+For more practical advice about food as medicine and healthy eating, visit our Wellness Center!

 Marilee Nelson is an Environmental Toxins expert who has spent nearly 30 years advocating for the chemically-sensitive and chronically-ill.
 She is a Board Certified Nutritionist, Certified Bau-Biologist and Bau-Biology Inspector and specializes in Food As Medicine.
 She has helped thousands of families and individuals identify, heal and recover from toxic exposures and is on a mission to revolutionize the way American families view their health.